What Is the Ideal Room Temperature for a Sleeping Baby?

 Ideal Temperature for Your Baby’s Room

 Did you know that temperature significantly impacts the quality of your baby’s sleep?
-Finding that sweet spot can seem difficult, but a general rule of thumb is to keep your baby’s room at a temperature that you find comfortable yourself.
+Finding that sweet spot can seem tricky, but a general rule of thumb is to keep your baby’s room at a temperature that a lightly clothed adult would find comfortable.
+This means maintaining the ideal room temperature for your newborn to ensure they sleep soundly and safely.
+For more insights on creating a safe sleep environment, check out this guide on safe sleep for babies.

 Why Setting the Ideal Temperature Is Important for Your Baby

-When your baby’s room temperature is too high or too low, she may not sleep as long or as well.
-Keeping your baby’s room at the best temperature for sleep can help foster the quantity and quality of sleep necessary for healthy development.
+When your baby’s room temperature is too high or too low, they might not sleep as long or as well.
+Keeping your baby’s room at the ideal baby sleep temperature can help foster the quantity and quality of sleep necessary for healthy development.

 Maintaining the right ambient temperature for your sleeping baby also helps prevent overheating.
-This, in turn, can help reduce the risk of sudden infant death syndrome (SIDS) and other serious health issues.
+Making sure your baby sleeps at the right temperature is crucial.
+It can significantly reduce the risk of SIDS and other health concerns.

-In addition to maintaining a comfortable room temperature, these are some other steps you can take to help keep your baby safe and comfortable as she sleeps:
+In addition to keeping a comfy room temperature, here are five steps you can take to help keep your baby safe and cozy as they sleep:

-• Put your little one down to sleep on her back up until her 1-year milestone.
+1. Put your little one down to sleep on her back up until their 1-year milestone.
 This is the safest sleep position for your baby, as it helps reduce the risk of SIDS.
 Daily tummy time is important but should only be done under your supervision and only when your baby is awake.

-• Avoid over-dressing your baby at night.
+3. Avoid overdressing your baby at night.
 Too much clothing can cause your little one to overheat and may restrict breathing.

-• Place your baby’s crib in the same room as you for the first 6 to 12 months.
-You’ll be better able to monitor her sleeping habits and will be close by if she needs you during the night.
+4. Place your baby’s crib in your room for the first 6 to 12 months.
+You’ll be better able to monitor their sleeping habits and will be close by if they need you during the night.

-• The best way to ensure your baby’s room temperature is just right and best for sleep is with a thermostat.
+5. Use a thermostat to ensure the baby room temperature is just right for sleep.
 Certain video monitors come with built-in thermostats to help you track temperature and humidity easily.

 Signs Your Baby May Be Too Hot or Too Cold

-If you’re worried that your baby appears to be hot or feverish, or is becoming overheated even when the room’s temperature is cool and comfortable, contact your baby’s healthcare provider right away for expert advice.
+If you’re worried that your baby seems hot or feverish or is becoming overheated even when the room’s temperature is cool and comfy, contact your baby’s healthcare provider right away for expert advice.

 Good sleeping habits are important for your baby’s well-being.
-Fortunately, if her room is kept at a cool and comfortable temperature, she’s more likely to sleep safely and comfortably.
+Fortunately, if their room is kept at the ideal baby sleep temperature, they’re more likely to sleep safely and comfortably.

 About Mandy Treeby | Co-founder of the Smart Sleep Coach by Pampers™